SJCProduction/Helium.js/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/SJCProduction/Helium.js/issues)

 Helium.js is a node package that helps make your React application isomorphic and optimized.

+Leveraging server-side rendering can significantly improve first page load performance: render JavaScript templates on the server to deliver fast first render, and then use client-side templating once the page is loaded.
+However, performance benefits depends on the use case and server-side rendering is not a one size fits all design.

 * <b>Currently</b>: Includes server side rendering with support for React Router v4 and Redux v3
 * <b>Coming Soon:</b> Optimization for webpack bundles